namesys-eth/ccip2-eth-resources/docs/STREAMS.md

 > † not covered by this stream

 ### PAST EXPERIENCE WORKING ON ENS
 The team behind NameSys has been part of the Ethereum & ENS ecosystem for several years, and have already built useful infrastructure benefitting ENS, Ethereum and in some cases even generic crypto users.
-While NameSys is mostly known for a Off-Chain Records, the time behind it has created an array of protocols and products in the past.
+While NameSys is mostly known for its Off-Chain Records infrastructure, the team behind it has created an array of protocols and products in the past.
 Here goes:

 #### `NameSys.eth` Stack
 ENS Off-Chain Records Manager stack (Web Client + Support Services) with support for web3 IPFS and traditional web2 server for storage.
 Web Client can be accessed [here](https://namesys.xyz).